aliveaydin/mhfz-documentcore-service/docs/service-design.md

 it will check a valid JWT token in the request query/header/bearer/cookie.
 If the token is valid, it will extract the user information from the token and make the fetched session data available in the request context.

 ### Service Data Objects

+The service uses a **PostgreSQL** database for data storage, with the database name set to `mhfz-documentcore-service`.

+Data deletion is managed using a **soft delete** strategy.
+Instead of removing records from the database, they are flagged as inactive by setting the `isActive` field to `false`.

 | Object Name       | Description                                                                                                                          | Public Access |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------------- |